elestio/cloudgate/README.md

     cd cloudgate-samples
     npm install

-Your are not ready to run the samples below
+Your are now ready to run the samples below

 ## Run samples